vighneshiyer/vighneshiyer.com/content/research/events/2025_10-tensorwave/index.md

 4. **ML Inference**

-This market resembles the training one, but there are many more custom chip startups (e.g Tenstorrent, Groq, Cerebras, d-Matrix) and hyperscalers (e.g. Meta, Microsoft, AWS, Google) getting into the inference game while most still rely on GPUs for training.
+This market resembles the training one, but there are many more custom chip startups (e.g Tenstorrent, Groq, Cerebras, SambaNova, d-Matrix) and hyperscalers (e.g. Meta, Microsoft, AWS, Google) getting into the inference game while most still rely on GPUs for training.

 While NVIDIA still dominates on ML training workloads, since the There is a common belief that since this workload is so large and expensive to run, it is worth exploring cheaper NVIDIA alternatives (most notably AMD, but also TPUs and Trainium/Inferentia), but this comes at a cost of porting, and opportunity cost for not spending more time optimizing MFU on NVIDIA hardware in lieu of trying to chase lower inference costs with other hardware.

 5. **Edge**

 Think about applications like VR headsets, smart cameras, and autonomous vehicles.
 In the low-power domain (sub-10W), there is plenty of competition, but low margins.
 However, in the high-performance tier (required for robotics and AVs), the NVIDIA Jetson series of products completely dominates with basically zero competition.